Policy Number: 6-8

 Equipment owned by an outside agency can only be transferred in accordance with University Policy 5-3 titled "Procedure for Control of Government Owned Property."

 The department chair must provide The Research Office and the University Controller with a list of equipment proposed for transfer.
 This list must include a description of the equipment, University account number, University equipment tag number, agency and grant for which the equipment was purchased, and purchase order number.
-The Senior Vice Provost for Research must notify the University Controller and the department chair in writing that no federal or other regulations prohibit the proposed transfer, and refer to this policy for the procedure to be followed.
-A Transfer of Equipment Policy Form is available for routing.
+The Vice Provost for Research must notify the University Controller and the department chair in writing that no federal or other regulations prohibit the proposed transfer, and refer to this policy for the procedure to be followed.
+The Equipment Activity webform must be used to obtain appropriate approvals to transfer the equipment.
+Equipment should not be removed from the University of Delaware until the Equipment Activity webform has been completed and all necessary approvals obatined.

 The department chair must also certify in writing to the Dean, the Provost, and the University Controller that the research equipment is unique to the Principal Investigator's current research, and that the department does not need the equipment.